drush-ops/drush/commands/make/README.txt

   `url` - the URL of the repository.
 Required.

+  `revision` - a specific revision identified by commit to check out.
+Optional.

 - `download[type][svn]`

   Use an SVN repository as the source for this project.
 Options: